SebaRodriguezzz/money-transfer-rest/README.md

-# Money Transfer Rest Application
+# Money Transfer Rest API
-This basic RESTful application, created using Spring and Spring Boot, is a mock implementation for user authentication and money transfers between users.
+This RESTful API, created using Spring and Spring Boot, is a mock implementation for user authentication and money transfers between users.
 It employs an H2 database for minimalistic data storage and includes exception handling.

 ### Key Features
 #### Registration